Low Carb Advice

 Low carbohydrate food recommendations

-The focus of this advice is to reduce your intake of foods which convert to glucose in your body and to include more foods which have little impact on blood glucose levels.
+The focus of this advice is to reduce your intake of foods which convert to glucose in your body and to include more foods which have little impact on blood insulin and glucose levels.

-STARCHES: White refined carbohydrates such as bread, rolls, rice, pasta, and potatoes should be reduced or avoided where possible.
-Wholegrain or healthier options may be included in limited portions.
+STARCHES: White refined carbohydrates such as bread, rolls, rice, pasta, and potatoes are quickly converted into glucose in the body and should be avoided where possible.
 Healthier options include oats, sweet potato, quinoa, brown rice, and breads with wholegrains or seeds.
+They can be included in limited portions.

-VEGETABLES: The emphasis here is MORE is better!
-All green leafy vegetables and salad vegetables are good choices.
-Include a minimum of two portions of vegetables with meals but more can be incorporated to replace starches on your plate.
+VEGETABLES: All green leafy vegetables and salad vegetables are good choices.
+Include at least two portions of vegetables with meals to replace starches on your plate.
 Try fresh cooked cauliflower, broccoli, courgette, aubergine, cabbage and green beans in place of large portions of pasta, potato or rice.
 Add flavour, taste and texture to meats with tomato, mushrooms, peppers and onions.
 These all have very little carbohydrate and are good sources of plant fibre.

-PROTEIN: Good quality protein sources should be included daily.
+PROTEIN: Protein makes you feel fuller for longer and has less effect on glucose and insulin levels.
+Good quality protein should be included in each meal.
 All meats, chicken, fish - particularly oily fish such as salmon, tuna, and sardines - can be eaten freely.
 Eggs are excellent sources of high-quality protein.
-Highly processed meats such as burgers, corned beef and hot dogs should be avoided as much as possible.
+Highly processed meats such as burgers, corned beef and hot dogs should be avoided where possible.
 For vegetarians, beans and lentils are a good source of protein.
 They also provide carbohydrate so try and avoid large portions.

 DAIRY: Milk and dairy products are another good source of protein, and there is no need to switch to soy or dairy free milks unless you are lactose intolerant.
-Full fat plain Greek yogurt makes an excellent high protein choice for breakfast or to replace dessert.
-Try plain Greek yogurt with berries and chopped walnuts or almonds for a filling breakfast or light meal.
+Full fat plain Greek yogurt with berries or chopped nuts makes an excellent high protein choice for breakfast, dessert or a snack.
 Cheese can also be used in moderation.

 DESSERTS: Desserts are usually high in sugar and can increase cravings for more sweet foods.
 If you have a sweet tooth the recommended approach is to avoid having desserts, cakes and biscuits at home.
 Combine berries with plain Greek yoghurt or double cream or use some of the recipes in the Low Carb Diabetes Cookbook for sweet treats.

 BEVERAGES: ALL SUGAR-SWEETENED BEVERAGES INCLUDING FRUIT JUICE SHOULD BE AVOIDED COMPLETELY.
-Instead of sweet drinks, challenge yourself to drink plain water, sparkling water or water infused with lemon or lime slices.
+Instead of sweet drinks, aim to drink plain water, sparkling water or water infused with lemon or lime slices.

-ALCOHOL: Alcoholic beverages are full of empty calories.
+ALCOHOL: Alcoholic beverages are high in empty calories and if you want to lose weight should be reduced or avoided.
 Beer and mixed drinks contain carbohydrate and will interfere with losing weight.
-Wine is a good option.
+Wine and spirits are better options.

-The following table provides some examples for each meal of the day, and recommended changes to your medication if you choose low carb meals.
+The following table provides some examples for each meal of the day

 CHOOSE THESE...
 INSTEAD OF THESE...